At Shepherd Filters, our mission is simple:

 “The more informed and empowered our customers are, the more satisfied and confident they are with their choices.”

-Metal kitchen grease filters are the first line of protection to prevent a kitchen exhaust extraction system from grease accumulation, which can lead to mechanical failures, decreased airflow and a potential fire risk.
-So commercial kitchens either clean their metal filters in-house or engage a filter exchange company.
-This is done daily to monthly, which can be:
+Metal kitchen grease filters are the first line of protection to prevent a kitchen exhaust extraction system from grease accumulation.
+As a result, this leads to mechanical failures, decreased airflow and a potential fire risk.
+Therefore, commercial kitchens clean metal filters in-house or use a filter exchange company.
+This is done on a daily – monthly basis which can be:

 - Too frequent or not frequent enough